Bangladesh Aeronautical Centre

-The Bangabandhu Aeronautical Center (বাংলাদেশ বিমানবিদ্যা কেন্দ্র), or BAC is a Bangladeshi state-owned major defense contractor and aerospace, arms, defense and advanced technology company headquartered in Kurmitola, Dhaka.
-It was formed by Ministry of Defence in 2011, and is managed by Bangladesh Air Force.
+The Bangladesh Aeronautical Center (বাংলাদেশ বিমানবিদ্যা কেন্দ্র), or BAC is a Bangladeshi state-owned major defense contractor and aerospace, arms, defense and advanced technology company headquartered in Kurmitola, Dhaka.
+It was formed by the Ministry of Defence in 2011, and is managed by the Bangladesh Air Force.

-BAC is among the largest defense contractor in aerospace, military support, and security provider for Bangladesh military.
+BAC is among the largest defense contractors in aerospace, military support, and security provider for Bangladesh military.

-The corporation is primarily involved in designs, modernization, integration, and assembly of aircraft and avionics systems for the Bangladesh military.
+The corporation is primarily involved in the design, modernization, integration, and assembly of aircraft and avionics systems for the Bangladesh military.
 Mainly focusing on avionics, aviation, and high-tech military technologies for the Air Force, BAC also operates a division for development and maintenance of systems for the Army and Navy such as radar, unmanned aerial vehicle and other defense systems.
-The corporation is strictly restricted from exporting any technologies or products without consent to the Ministry of Defence and Air Force.
+The corporation is strictly restricted from exporting any technologies or products without consent from the Ministry of Defence and Bangladesh Air Force.